-Joya Misra is Professor of Sociology and Public Policy at the University of Massachusetts.
-She conducts research on work-family policies using a cross-national perspective, with a focus on ways that social policies can entrench or remediate existing inequalities.
-Three major grants from the National Science Foundation since 2006 have helped to support Misra’s research, which in 2009 garnered her the inaugural World Bank/Luxembourg Income Study Gender Research Award.
+Misra's research has been supported by grants from the National Science Foundation.
+In 2009 she won the inaugural World Bank/Luxembourg Income Study Gender Research Award.
 Her work has appeared in the American Sociological Review, American Journal of Sociology, Gender and Society, Social Problems, and numerous other publications.
-She also is the co-editor of Public Sociology: Fifteen Eminent Sociologists Debate Politics and the Profession in the 21st Century.
-In 2010, Misra was named the new editor of Gender and Society, the premier journal in the sociology of gender.
+She is the former editor of Gender and Society, the premier journal in the sociology of gender.